destinyfrith/destinyfrith/README.md

 ### Thanks for stopping by! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=destinyfrith.destinyfrith&style=flat-square&color=0088cc)

-I'm currently enrolled in a Full Stack Web Development Bootcamp 🎓 at Nashville Software School 🏛.
+I recently graduated from a Full Stack Web Development Bootcamp 🎓 at Nashville Software School 🏛.
 I'm a passionate learner who's always curious and excited about new technologies 💡.
 I am excited to combine my passion and creativity with my newfound technical skills to solve real-life problems ✨👨🏻‍💻.
 I'm currently applying for Full Stack positions 🤓.

 ### Talking about Personal Stuff:

 - 🛠 &nbsp; I’m currently working with Javascript, React, Python, Django & SQL.
-- 🚀 &nbsp; I’m currently learning Full Stack Development.
+- 🚀 &nbsp; I’m currently interested in exploring mobile-app development and learning TypeScript.
-- 👨🏻‍💻 &nbsp;  Most of my projects are available on [Github](https://github.com/destinyfrith).
+- 👨🏻‍💻 &nbsp; All of my projects are available on [Github](https://github.com/destinyfrith).
 - 💬 &nbsp; I am always open to connecting with other developers and love to network.
-- 👾 &nbsp; Fun fact: Reading and attending concerts are two of my favorite hobbies.
+- 👾 &nbsp; Fun fact: Reading and spending time in nature are two of my favorite hobbies.
 - 📫 &nbsp; How to reach me: destinyfrith.dev@gmail.com
 - 📝 &nbsp; Checkout my [resume](https://github.com/destinyfrith/destinyfrith/blob/master/DestinyFrithv3.pdf).